-The 25th edition of REFSQ will again return to Essen, Germany.
-It will take place from 18th till 21st of March 2019.
-We are looking forward to celebrating a quarter of a century of inspiring research results, innovative ideas and inspiring discussions with you!
+Be part of the 25th edition of REFSQ and celebrate a quarter of a century of inspiring research results, innovative ideas and inspiring discussions with us!

 The Call for Research Papers is now online.
 You can find it here.

 REFSQ 2019 Special IssueWe are happy to announce that authors of selected papers from REFSQ'19 will be invited to submit an extended version to a special issue published in the Empirical Software Engineering Journal by Springer.
 Guest editors will be Michael Goedicke, Eric Knauss and Paul Grünbacher.

 About REFSQThe REFSQ working conference is the leading European conference series on requirements engineering.
 It is the goal of REFSQ to foster the creation of a strong European RE community across industry and academia.
 Since 1994, Requirements Engineering continued to be a dominant factor influencing the quality of software, systems and services.
 REFSQ seeks contributions which report on novel ideas and techniques that enhance the quality of RE’s products and processes, as well as reflections on current research.
 REFSQ has a long tradition of being a highly structured and interactive forum.
 The special format of each session includes the three roles presenter, discussant, and session chair, yielding into highly interactive sessions, filled with discussions among the excellent researchers and industry experts.
 In addition to the high-quality scientific program, REFSQ also features a highly interactive Industry Track, Workshops and a Reserach Methodology Track.